 Catalysis Development Toward Solution for Global Problems

-The establishment of the institute can be dated back to 1943 when the Research Institute for Catalysis was established in Hokkaido Imperial University.
+The establishment of the institute dates back to 1943, when the Research Institute for Catalysis was established in Hokkaido Imperial University.
 The Institute was restructured as Catalytic Research Center in 1989 and further into the present form, Institute for Catalysis (ICAT) in 2015.
 The department of fundamental research is responsible for the research and development of innovative catalysts.
 The department of practical applications aims at transferring the achievement to the industrial application and also at creating technological seeds inspired by the industrial needs.
 The department of target research is driven by associate professors.
 Researchers outside ICAT even from foreign countries are collaborating on specific important problems.
 Catalysis Collaborative Research Center provides cooperation units to adapt to the social imperatives that is rapidly changing.

 ICAT also participates a MEXT project, Integrated Research Consortium on Chemical Sciences, that is jointly organized by Nagoya, Kyoto, Kyusyu Universities.
 This project aims to unify the concept of materials and synthesis at the interdisciplinary level and also to cultivate young researchers.